LuluDansMaRue/kubernetes-docker-lab/docs/k8s/architecture.md

 #### Etcd

-Etcd is a high performance key value database written in Go by etcd.
-It's only used by the api-server.
-The database is used for saving the cluster state, the configuration of your pods, services and the metdata
+Etcd is a high performance key value database written in Go.
+This database is only use by kube-api-server.

 For more information about etcd please visit the etcd repo [Etcd repo](https://github.com/etcd-io/etcd) or you could also take a look at this article: [How kubernetes use etcd](https://matthewpalmer.net/kubernetes-app-developer/articles/how-does-kubernetes-use-etcd.html)

 #### Controller manager

-The controller manager is a daemon (list a background process) that is executed and use by Kubernetes.
-It's actually a controller that watches the state of the cluster throughout api server.
-If any difference happened within the state of the cluster it'll try to move the current state to the desired state.
-Executed as a single process it's actually a list of controller that you can get the list [over here](https://github.com/kubernetes/kubernetes/blob/6671d2556f1af67e703c329b1186896d7c6f9f4d/cmd/kube-controller-manager/app/controllermanager.go#L339)
+The controller manager is a daemon, a background process which is located on the master.
+The controller manager is actually a list of several controller launch in a single process.

+What it does is in a few words.
+Watches for any changes on the state of the cluster by querying ```kube-api-server```.
+If any changes happened the controller manager will move the current state to the desired state.

+The list of controller use by the controller manager is available [over here](https://github.com/kubernetes/kubernetes/blob/6671d2556f1af67e703c329b1186896d7c6f9f4d/cmd/kube-controller-manager/app/controllermanager.go#L339)

 #### Scheduler

-The scheduler is an other component of the **master components**.
-It's role is to watch for unscheduled pod.
-When this happened the scheduler will try to find the proper node to bind it depending on several criteria.
+The scheduler is an other component of the **master component**.
+It's task is to watch for unscheduled pod.
+When an unscheduled pod exist, the scheduler will try to find the proper node and will try to to bind it depending on several criteria such as the resources and more...

-The binding happened through the ```/binding``` subresources.
+Binding an unscheduled pod to a node happened through the ```/binding``` subresources.
 For more information regarding how the scheduling work a fantastic article is available [here](https://kublr.com/blog/implementing-advanced-scheduling-techniques-with-kubernetes/)

 #### Cloud controller manager

-The cloud controller manager is a set of controller that embeds cloud specific control loops.
+The cloud controller manager is a set of controller of customize cloud specific control loops.
 This set of controller allow cloud provider to make their own set of controller while satisfying the cloud controller interfaces.
 (E.g, a foo cloud provider implement their own node controller)

 A list of available controller is available here: [Cloud controller manager](https://github.com/kubernetes/kubernetes/blob/6671d2556f1af67e703c329b1186896d7c6f9f4d/cmd/cloud-controller-manager/app/controllermanager.go#L270)

 ### Node components

-Node components refer to the several components running into a Node.
-A Node is a layer that contain your pod and possess the components allowing you to use docker, how to access to your app..
+Node components refer to the components running into a Node.
+A Node is the second layer of Kubernetes (slave in the master-slave architecture) where your pods are running.
+Pods are controlled and monitored by Kubelet

 #### Kubelet

 The kubelet is a **critical component** in Kubernetes which is located on each Node.
 It's the main component of the Node.

-It's task is to watch continuously the Kube api-server for monitoring the pods and send datas to kube api-server.
-The kubelet will also make sure that the pod is running and take he proper action if the pod get shutdown.
-Pods's responsability are
+It's purpose is to watch continuously the state of the pods and to send these information back to the kube-api-server (monitoring).
+Kubelet is also responsible at taking the proper action if something happened to a pod e.g: restarting a pod when a pod is getting shutdown.

+TL;DR Kubelet responsability are:

 - Run the pods container on the right engine
 - Restart the pod if failure happened